top of page

 Why choose Irish Law and Irish lawyers for enforcement of Data Protection law?

-• Irish data protection legal practitioners offer world-class experience in advising on the most complex and cutting-edge data protection issues.
+Irish data protection legal practitioners offer world class experience in advising on the most complex and cutting-edge data protection issues.
 Over the last 20 years Ireland has established itself as the data capital of Europe; with an impressive array of leading technology companies serving the EMEA from Ireland; including Apple, Google, Microsoft, Facebook, LinkedIn, Twitter, and Airbnb, with many investing in substantial data centre infrastructure here.

-How will Brexit impact on data protection
+How does Brexit impact on data protection?

 Since 1 January 2021, the UK no longer applies the EU GDPR to the processing of personal data.
 Instead, a separate UK legal framework regarding data protection and privacy is in force in the UK.